 All prices at AEDexpert.ie are stated inclusive and exclusive of VAT.
-As a new business in the ROI, we currently use the Dutch VAT system, the current Dutch VAT rates are 6% for AEDs and accessories and 21% for all other products.
+The current UK VAT rate is 20%.
 If you are able to provide a valid VAT number, we will not charge VAT on your order.
 If you have a charity registration number, please contact our customer service, who will advise you of the simple procedure that will enable you to receive your orders VAT free.

 How much are the shipping costs?

-AEDexpert.ie doesn’t charge shipping costs within the ROI.
+AEDexpert.co.uk doesn’t charge shipping costs within the Republic of Ireland.
 We take the delivery of your order at our expense.
 Regardless of the size of your order.
-We also provide free ROI drop-shipping services to multiple addresses if required.

 How can I pay in your shop?

 Customers can make payment in two ways, either by BACs transfer, or via debit/credit card (excluding AMEX).
 We DO NOT accept payment via cheque, due to the high administration costs involved.
 In special circumstances, we can accept payment via cheque at a cost of £150.
 You will find more information about our payment methods in our online shop in the payment tab.
 We only dispatch orders on receipt of full and completed payment.